Zen Teachers & Practice Leaders at Green Gulch

 Furyu Nancy Schroeder (Abiding Abbess, Green Gulch Farm Zen Center)

-A resident of Zen Center for over 35 years, in 2014 Furyu Nancy Schroeder became abiding abbess at Green Gulch Farm Zen Center, where she lives with her partner, Dr. Grace Dammann, and their daughter, Sabrina.
+A resident of Zen Center for over 35 years, in 2014 Furyu Nancy Schroeder became abiding abbess at Green Gulch Farm Zen Center.
 Fu has held most of the monastic positions at Zen Center and has been an active supporter of programs for children, people of color, the gay and lesbian community, and the interfaith community.
 In 2008 she was elected to the Marin Women's Hall of Fame, and in 2010 she was appointed to the Board of the Marin Community Foundation.
 She received dharma transmission from Tenshin Reb Anderson in 1999.

 Mick Sopko started practicing at Zen Center in 1977.
 He received lay dharma entrustment from Zoketsu Norman Fischer in 2005 and has held various positions at Green Gulch including head of the meditation hall, co-director and, currently, bread baker.

 Sara Tashker has been an organic farmer and residential practitioner at San Francisco Zen Center since 2002.
 From 2007 she has helped lead Green Gulch Farm’s six-month Organic Farm and Garden Apprenticeship for people interested in integrating residential Zen Buddhist practice and hands-on training in organic farming and gardening.
 She loves that her every activity is the fertile ground of Zen practice: growing food, relating to community, being a mother, appreciating the breath and body.
 In fall 2011 she served as Head Student (shuso) at Tassajara Zen Mountain Center with Abbot Myogen Steve Stücky and Sojun Mel Weitsman.
 She currently lives and practices at Green Gulch Farm with her husband and their son Frank.

 Jisan Anna Thorn